rendoir/game-dev-study-guide/StudyGuide.md

 - Memory
 ![Memory](https://study.com/cimages/multimages/16/1724cf83-a8ad-4ad5-aeca-0311114a819c_memory_alloc_cpp.png)
 Stack size if fixed.
 Program crashes on stack overflow.
 Entries in the stack are added and removed automatically when entering or exiting their scope.
 With a full heap, allocators simply return null.
+Cache memory is usually implemented with SRAM (static random-access memory) while the main memory (Stack and Heap) uses DRAM (dynamic random-access memory)

 ### Game Development